 The blogger behind the site 52 Reasons I Love You has a great idea on how to show you love or appreciate someone.
 What you do is purchase a pack of playing cards.
 On each card, you write down one reason why you love or appreciate that person.

 You can print out these sweet nothings on your computer or write them by hand on a piece of cardstock and glue them to each playing card.
 Then, connect them using a hole punch and a key ring.

 I did something similar for my husband using a pack of index cards.
 This was even easier because I didn’t have to print and glue my sentiments onto a playing card.
 I simply wrote directly on the index card and then combined several of them.

 For my project, I wrote words of encouragement because my husband had just started medical school at the time.
 He put the index cards in his bookbag and took them out to flip through them anytime he was stressed and needed a reminder he was loved.

 Every time I come across a DIY article on how to create custom art or custom wood art, it always involves expensive supplies or actual talent.
 That’s why I loved this post from a woman named Karen on The Art of Doing Stuff.

-You can do something as simple as putting someone's name on a wood sign or create custom planters with different spice names on each one.
-Really, the sky is the limit, but it's great to know there is a way to create some custom wood art without breaking the bank.
+You can do something as simple as putting someone’s name on a wood sign or create custom planters with different spice names on each one.
+The sky is the limit, but it’s great to know there is a way to create some custom wood art without breaking the bank.